Coping with stress, school and study problems are among the top concerns for young people.

 “My husband and I tiptoe around the kids when the pressure points hit and we really are at a loss sometimes as to how to help, so trying to stay out of the way appears to be the best way to handle it.
 I do feel pretty useless though.”

-Psychologist, Elaine Harrington suggests that, “building a routine of consistent effort over a longer period of time is key to handling exam-induced stress and learning vital pieces of information than cramming.”
+Psychologist, Elaine Harrington suggests that, “building a routine of consistent effort over a longer period of time is key to handling exam-induced stress and learning vital pieces of information, rather than cramming.”

-Red Tick Education agrees that developing good study habits and establishing a routine around weekly commitments is a great way to reduce stress during high pressure times and teaches kids to manage their time better.
+At Red Tick Education we don’t pretend that we can solve youth problems easily.
+However, we believe that developing good study habits and establishing a routine around weekly commitments is a great way to reduce stress during high pressure times and teaches kids to manage their time better.
+Which will help to reduce the stress surrounding their education concerns.

 “The tools we’ve developed assist students to identify their own learning styles, guide them to set goals, teach them to manage their time and enable them to develop a routine that suits their own individual needs.